devenshah2018/Small_Molecule_Mutation_Prediction/README.md

 -h Help message.

 -i Number of iterations to run.
-Default 5
+Default 50

 -f Number of features to use.
-Default 75
+Default 50

 -t Variance threshold to use.
 Default 0.001

 -k Kernel type to use.
-Default 'linear'
+Default linear

 ## Output